-Try these 9 healthy pregnancy snacks to keep you and your baby satisfied on the go.
+Try these 9 pregnancy snacks to keep you and your baby satisfied on the go.

 Kefir is a fermented beverage made from milk.
 It's loaded with probiotics and calcium for your growing baby's bones.
 Plus, it contains very little lactose, so even people with lactose intolerance will probably tolerate kefir well.
 For a flavorful twist, try this key lime kefir smoothie: